-The central offices of NAIA are located in Nashville, Tennessee, and have program operations in various areas of the counties of the State of Tennessee.
-The NAIA represents many tribes.
+The central office of NAIA is located in Nashville, Tennessee.
+We have program operations in various counties around the State of Tennessee.
+Our NAIA membership represents many tribes.

 Native American Indian Association of Tennessee

 230 Spence Lane, Nashville TN 37210-3623

 (615) 232-9179 • n a i a @ n a i a t n . o r g

 The Native American Indian Association of Tennessee, Incorporated (NAIA) is a service agency for Indians of Tennessee.
 It has been chartered as a tax-exempt non-profit corporation since 1983, under provisions of section 501(c)3 of the federal Internal Revenue Code, to improve the quality of life for Native American Indians in Tennessee.
 NAIA has helped the Indian people in its service area to achieve the following goals:

 - Improve the services in education and decrease illiteracy.

 - Expand job opportunities and promote better employment.

 - Increase knowledge and awareness of Indian culture.